Specpoverse

 Ngo Binh Anh Khoa

 Bio: Ngo Binh Anh Khoa is a teacher of English in Ho Chi Minh City, Vietnam.
 In his free time, he enjoys reading fiction and writing speculative poems, some of which have appeared in Weirdbook, Star*Line, Spectral Realms, Eye to the Telescope, and other venues.
+He also writes haiku and has previously won awards and achieved honorable mentions in international contests in the US, the UK, Japan, Canada, and elsewhere.

 (SpecPoVerse, Vol. 1, Issue 1 (2025))